quicwg/base-drafts/draft-ietf-quic-qpack.md

 is indexed from 1.

-When the decoder encounters an invalid static table index in a header block instruction it MUST treat this as a connection error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.
+When the decoder encounters an invalid static table index in a header block representation it MUST treat this as a connection error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.
 If this index is received on the encoder stream, this MUST be treated as a connection error of type `HTTP_QPACK_ENCODER_STREAM_ERROR`.